News|Articles|January 27, 2026

 As difficult as the situation was, the effect on patients was worse.
 Even if they could find another physician who performed OMT, some cried at the prospect of losing their physician and didn’t want to start with another doctor, Kendall said.

 “For patients who lose their primary care physician, it can be even more devastating,” Kendall said.
-“Those physicians know the intricate details of a patient's health history, and we know the finer details of their life that impacts their care.
+“Those physicians know the intricate details of a patient's health history, and we know the finer details of their life that impact their care.
 Many of these patients have been with their primary care physicians for years, and they've developed that trusting relationship that seems almost impossible to replace.
-If that physician leaves, for patients who have complex health issues or multiple medical diagnoses, having a disruption in their care can have grave consequences for them.”
+If that physician leaves, for patients who have complex health issues or multiple medical diagnoses, having a disruption in their care can have grave consequences.”

-Mascarenhas, an internal medicine physician, began looking for work as he was finishing residency.
-Seeking positions in Connecticut, Massachusetts, New York, Indiana, Ohio, Virginia, employers all had strict noncompete agreements that would require a significant relocation.
+Mascarenhas, an internal medicine physician, began looking for work as he was finishing his residency.
+When he was seeking positions in Connecticut, Massachusetts, New York, Indiana, Ohio and Virginia, employers all had strict noncompete agreements that would require a significant relocation.

-Delaware law will not uphold a noncompete if there is litigation involved, largely because it is a small state and would push physicians to Maryland, Pennsylvania or New Jersey, Mascarenhas said.
+Delaware law will not uphold a noncompete if litigation is involved, largely because it is a small state and would push physicians to Maryland, Pennsylvania or New Jersey, Mascarenhas said.
 But Delaware allows work contracts to include a damages clause that functions like a de facto noncompete cause.
-The principle behind is reasonable, Mascarenhas said, because newly hired physicians must be credentialed, may need staff, and it takes time for insurance reimbursement to begin.
+The principle behind it is reasonable, he noted, because newly hired physicians must be credentialed and may need staff, and it takes time for insurance reimbursement to begin.

 Back-door noncompetes

-Delaware also allows non-solicitation agreements, some very reasonable, but some very aggressive to the degree that physicians could face litigation if a patient changes practices based on their own decision, Mascarenhas said.
-His situation is not unique — he described the work agreement of his wife, also a physician, and scores of other he communicates with as Delaware chapter governor of the American College of Physicians.
+Delaware also allows nonsolicitation agreements, some of which are very reasonable, but others are very aggressive, to the point that physicians could face litigation if a patient changes practices based on their own decision, Mascarenhas said.
+His situation is not unique — he described the work agreement of his wife, also a physician, and scores of others he communicates with as Delaware chapter governor of the American College of Physicians.
 The damages clause seeking up to $100,000 from physicians forces some to move to neighboring states, he said.

-“But at the same time, oftentimes that is someone who has 2-3000 patients in the practice panel, and there isn't someone that you can quickly go and see,” Mascarenhas said.
-“That creates a massive access issue, and particularly if you're in specialties of internal medicine, you're dealing with older adults or aging of chronic medical issues, and if these issues are not addressed in a timely manner, on a good cadence, these patients will unfortunately end up in the hospital, and that is not a good outcome to sort of keep running into, so that it really can potentially cause fragmented care, loss of loss of access, loss of coverage, and then also cause a lot of stress for the physician, and sort of contribute to burnout, moral injury and mental health issues that can develop along the way as well too.”
+“But at the same time, oftentimes that is someone who has 2000 [to] 3000 patients in the practice panel, and there isn’t someone that you can quickly go and see,” Mascarenhas said.
+“That creates a massive access issue, and particularly if you’re in specialties of internal medicine, you’re dealing with older adults or aging of chronic medical issues, and if these issues are not addressed in a timely manner, on a good cadence, these patients will unfortunately end up in the hospital, and that is not a good outcome to sort of keep running into.
+So it really can … cause fragmented care, loss of access, loss of coverage, and then also cause a lot of stress for the physician and sort of contribute to burnout, moral injury and mental health issues that can develop along the way as well.”

 ‘Never sign a noncompete’